-An employee shall receive two (2) hours Call Time at the straight time rate in addition to pay for time actually worked under the following conditions:
+An employee shall receive two (2) hours Call Time at the straight time rate in addition to pay for time actually worked under the following conditions, if with less than 48 hours' notice:

-(a) Call to work following a shift

-When required to report for work after completing his designated shift.

-(b) Call to work on a designated day off

-When required to report for work on a designated day off.

-(c) Statutory Holiday Work

-For any work performed on a holiday as specified in Article XVII.

-(d) Assignment of work not connected with the initial call-in

-When a day worker is required to report for work in accordance with (a), (b) or (c) above, he shall receive one (1) additional Call Time payment if the initial call-in was to perform emergency work and he is then required to perform work other than that which necessitated the call-in.
+- (a) Call to work following a shift - When required to report for work after completing his designated shift. - (b) Call to work on a designated day off When required to report for work on a designated day off. - (c) Statutory Holiday Work For any work performed on a holiday as specified in Article XVII. - (d) Maintenance/Day Worker Start Times The Company may alter the start time of an employee from the regular start/stop time by up to 2 hours (no earlier than 6 a.m.).